Krishna090909-tech/sales-customer-intelligence-dashboard/README.md

 # 📊 Sales & Customer Intelligence Dashboard

-## 📊 Dashboard Preview
 ![Dashboard](dashboard.png)

-## 🎯 About This Project
+## 🎯 About the Project

-In this project, I analyzed sales data to understand how revenue, customers, and products are performing.
-The goal was to identify trends and highlight areas where the business can improve.
+In this project, I analyzed a sales dataset to understand how revenue, customers, and products are performing.
+The goal was to identify trends and find useful business insights.

 ---

 ## 🛠️ Tools Used

-* SQL (data analysis)
+* SQL
-* Excel (data cleaning)
+* Excel
-* Power BI (dashboard creation)
+* Power BI

 ---

 ## 📈 What I Did

 * Analyzed sales and profit across different regions
-* Compared performance of product categories
+* Compared profit performance by product categories
-* Built a monthly sales trend analysis
+* Created a monthly sales trend analysis
-* Identified top customers
+* Identified top customers based on revenue
-* Detected loss-making products
+* Found products that are generating losses

 ---

-## 🔍 Key Findings
+## 🔍 Key Insights

-* Central region generates the highest sales
+* Central region contributes the highest sales
-* Technology category gives the most profit
+* Technology category generates the most profit
-* Some products consistently result in losses
+* Some products consistently lead to losses
 * Sales show an overall increasing trend

 ---

-## 📂 Files in This Project
+## 📂 Project Files

-* Sales dataset (CSV)
+* Sales_Dataset.csv → Raw dataset
-* SQL queries used for analysis
+* analysis_queries.sql → SQL queries used for analysis
-* Power BI dashboard screenshot
+* dashboard.png → Power BI dashboard

+---

+## 💡 Conclusion

+This project helped me understand how to convert raw data into meaningful insights using SQL and Power BI.